Written By: Robyn Shulman

 8. Give them space and time to grow.
 Let them find their own path within your classroom.

-9. Respect who they are, show it, and mean it, always.
+9. Respect who they are and listen to them.

 10. Don’t try and change an introvert, as this comes with great consequence.
 See them for who they are and embrace their uniqueness, projects and discoveries.

-If we let our students be who they are as opposed to training them to be what society states is the “norm,” we will have many more fascinating discoveries, beautiful works of art, amazing problem-solvers, magical music, and we will be part of encouraging and supporting historical game changers.
+If we let our students be who they are as opposed to training them to be what society states is the “norm,” our world will open up.
+We will discover great problem-solvers and inventors, hear more magical music, and we will be part of a world that encourages and supports historical game changers.

-If you happened to miss the talk given by Susan Cain, please take a few minutes to hear her amazing story.
+If you happened to miss the talk given by Susan Cain, please take a few minutes to hear her amazing story below.

-Are you letting your child and/or student be who they are naturally?
+Are you letting your child and/or student is who they are naturally?
 Why or why not?